Frequently Asked Questions

 A. The polycarbonate container and washers/o-rings are safe with StarSan, which is our recommended sanitizer.
 Use warm water and dish soap for cleaning.
 Do not use a scrubber or soak in PBW for more than a few hours, this can cause hairline cracks in the polycarbonate.

 Q How often does the Tilt post data to the cloud/Google Sheets?

-A. The iOS/Android app will update SG and temp data every 15 minutes to the Google Sheets template.
+A. The iOS/Android app will update gravity and temperature data every 15 minutes to Google Sheets.
 The Tilt Pi can update data every 5 minutes to 60 minutes depending on setting selected.

 Q. Does the Tilt work with a Raspberry Pi?

 A. Yes!
-You can get a free download to our Tilt Pi here.
+You can get a free SD card image download to our Tilt Pi here.

 Q. Can I develop my own app for the Tilt.
 Do you have any technical information available to do this on different systems?